swoodford/aws/README.md

 - **ec2-update-vpcsg-rules-pingdom.sh** Update existing AWS VPC Security Groups with new IP rules to allow access to each Pingdom probe server IP at the port specified
 - **elastic-beanstalk-set-hostname-within-instance.sh** Set the hostname on Elastic Beanstalk servers from within the instance with their EB environment name and public IP address
 - **elastic-beanstalk-update-hostnames.sh** Updates the hostname on Elastic Beanstalk servers with their environment name and IP address
-- **elb-upload-ssl-cert.sh** Upload an SSL Certificate to AWS for use in setting up an ELB
 - **install-awscli.sh** Install and configure AWS CLI
 - **install-s3cmd.sh** Install and setup s3cmd from the GitHub Repo
 - **route53-export-zones.sh** Uses cli53 to export the zone file for each Hosted Zone domain in Route 53